maxBenelli/local-contributions/PSB.md

 * Change props, names of variables | Step4
 * Change placement and type of citizenshipAdditional, names of variables | Step4
 * Change placement and type of driverLicenseCategory, names of variables | Step4
+* Change placement of driverLicenseIssueDate, names of variables | Step4